alishair7071/Multivendor/README.md

 **The problem solved here:**
 - Sellers need their own dashboards to manage shops and products.
 - Customers should have a smooth shopping experience with carts, wishlists, and secure checkouts.
 - Admins need central control over sellers and transactions.
+- Communication between buyers and sellers is key for trust.

 A multivendor e-commerce system solves all these challenges by supporting multiple roles and features.